UiIsBack/GoAuth/README.md

 ***READ:*** **Make sure that the verified role is below the bots role!!**

-// this is going to be for replit as it's easier to explain but if you want help with your respected host dm me on discord: ui#8995
+// this is going to be for replit as it's easier to explain but if you want help with your respected host dm me on [telegram](https://ui_btc.t.me)

 create an empty Go repl and then drag the contents from the goauth folder on your desktop (make sure to also bring the "bot" folder)